 Psychological Claims in Ohio Workers’ Compensation

 Some states recognize so-called “mental-mental” claims under workers’ compensation, meaning psychiatric conditions arising solely from job-related emotional stress.
-Ohio is not one of these states.
+Ohio is not among them.
 Ohio does not recognize workers’ compensation claims for mental injury or mental disease caused solely by job-related stress unaccompanied by physical injury or occupational disease.
-Ohio does recognize as compensable under the workers’ compensation system mental conditions caused by a claimant’s compensable physical injury.
+Ohio recognizes as compensable under the workers’ compensation system mental conditions caused by a claimant’s compensable physical injury.

 Ohio’s Revised Code (the statutes enacted by the Ohio Legislature) defines “injury” [for workers’ compensation purposes] as including any injury, whether caused by external accidental means or accidental in character and result, received in the course of and arising out of, the injured workers’ employment.
 Psychiatric conditions are excluded from the general definition of “injury”, “except where the claimant’s psychiatric conditions have arisen from an injury or occupational disease sustained by that claimant.”
 R.C. §4123.01(C)(1).